ryanpcmcquen/obsidian-dropbox-backups/README.md

 ### Usage

 Click the icon to authenticate with Dropbox.
-After that, backups will happen every 20 minutes.
+After that, backups will happen every 20 minutes (starting after a 10 minute delay).
 You can also fire off a backup at any time by clicking the ribbon icon.

 The slashed cloud indicates that you need to authenticate with Dropbox: